18F/uswds-jekyll/pages/support/FAQs.md

 Galaxy is a web-based interface to software on Ceres in which users can build analysis workflows.
 See [Getting Started with Galaxy on SCINet](/guide/galaxy/).
 General information about Galaxy as well as training guides can be found at [galaxyproject.org](https://galaxyproject.org/).

 ### How do I login to SCINet Galaxy?
-Go to [galaxy.scinet.science](https://galaxy.scinet.science/).
+Go to [galaxy.scinet.usda.gov](https://galaxy.scinet.usda.gov/).
 Enter your email address and SCINet password.
 See [Getting Started with Galaxy on SCINet](/guide/galaxy/) for more details.

 ### How do I request software to be loaded onto SCINet Galaxy?
-Please email the VRSC at scinet_vrsc@usda.gov.
+Please submit software install request at https://e.arsnet.usda.gov/sites/OCIO/scinet/Pages/SCINet-New-Application.aspx and check next to Galaxy Application.

 ### How much data can I store on Ceres?
-Each user is allowed 10GB of data and 10,240 files in the home directory (soft quota).
-For a grace period of 30 days users can exceed their soft quota limits up to the hard limit of 100GB and 1,024,000 files.
-After 30 days, any additional file creation is locked until the amount of data and file count has been reduced below the soft limit again.
+Each user is allowed 10GB of data in the home directory (soft quota).

 Additional storage can be provided on Ceres in  /project and /KEEP directories.
 To request more storage see [How do I request an increase in storage space?](#how-do-i-request-an-increase-in-storage-space).
 Project directory storage is large, fast, not backed up, and can be requested up to 1TB or larger if justified.
 Project directory storage is good for fast I/O to large data files from compute nodes.
 Keep directory storage is smaller and slower, but is backed up nightly and can be requested up to 100GB or larger if justified.
 Keep directory storage is good for medium-term storage of analysis results and project software/scripts.